 The weather is dark and dreary and so are you.
 Do you know that at the heart of all this Grinching is selfishness?
 And yes, there may be a tad bit of personal experience attached to the above descriptions because I’m not perfect at this love-your-neighbor stuff either.

 What if we were to prepare our hearts for the holidays to the same extent that we prepare our homes?
 What if we took some “time out” to spend with God and allowed the light of His Word to brighten our dark Grinchy hearts.
 What if we made a list of all that we have to be grateful for?
-What if we invest ourselves in the lives of those difficult people by praying for them . . . daily . . . from now until Christmas?
+What if we invest ourselves in the lives of those difficult people by praying for them – daily – from now until Christmas?

 I believe in the power of God to change people.
 I’m not talking about “those people”.
 I’m talking about you and me.
 I believe that Jesus can change our hearts of selfishness toward others!
 In fact, He delights in answering prayers to become more like Him because that is who we are called to be.

-PRAYER: Lord, in these days leading up to Christmas, keep our eyes focused on You.
+PRAYER: Dear Lord, in these days leading up to Christmas, keep our eyes focused on You.
 Prepare our hearts to be generous toward those we find most difficult.
-Show us how to become people after your own heart . . . following so closely beside you that we can feel your breath upon our cheeks, and hear your whisper in our ears.
-Keep us close enough to know and show your heart toward others.
+Show us how to become people after your own heart, following so closely beside you that we can feel Your breath on our cheeks, and hear Your whisper in our ears.
+Keep us close enough to know Your heart and show that heart toward others.
 You have lavished such an extreme grace upon us that it is only right that we be gracious toward others.
 Lord, give us eyes to see into the heart of others and speak the very words of hope and encouragement that they need to hear from You this Christmas season.
-Dear Lord, may this be the best Christmas ever!

 Now, if you’d like a little laughter to add to this more serious post, take a peek back at the post Decorating for Christmas – A Very Griswold Experience right HERE.
 So thankful for a husband who lets me share a few of his foibles with the world!

-I have been know to link to the following Inspirational Parties:
+I’ve been known to link up to the following great parties!!!